Parrot-Yifan/analysis/README.md

 # Stock Price Prediction program

-This Python program performs stock price predictions 5 minutes into the future for companies using data from Yfinance and time series forecasting using Prophet API.
+This Python program leverages the power of Facebook Prophet to predict stock prices 5 minutes into the future.
+It utilizes Yfinance to retrieve historical market data and then applies Prophet's time series forecasting capabilities to make informed predictions.

 ## Key Features

--   Stock Price Prediction: Predicts stock prices of companies 5 minutes into the future.
+-   Future-Looking Insights: Predict stock prices for various companies with a 5-minute time horizon.
--   Database Interaction: Provides methods for interacting with a database to store and manage the analysed data.
+-   Data-Driven Decisions: Integrate seamlessly with your workflow by storing and managing the analyzed data using the included database interaction module (configuration required).

 ## Program Structure

-The program is modularized into several Python scripts for improved maintainability and readability:
+For improved maintainability and readability, the program is modularized into several Python scripts:

-1. Main Program (main.py): Orchestrates the overall workflow by calling subprograms for URL analysis at regular intervals (default: 5 minutes).
+-   Main Program (main.py): The central hub, orchestrating the entire process by calling subprograms for prediction and data management at regular intervals (default: 5 minutes).
-2. Stock Price Prediction (stock_prediction.py): Predicts future stock price of companies using Prophet API.
+-   Stock Price Prediction (stock_prediction.py): Employs Prophet to forecast future stock prices using historical data obtained from Yfinance.
-3. Database Interaction Module (db_interaction.py): Provides methods for database interactions (configuration required for specific usage).
+-   Database Interaction Module (db_interaction.py): Provides methods for interacting with a database, allowing you to store and manage the predicted values (requires separate configuration).

 Note: This program uses external libraries including `supabase`, `pandas`, `yfinance` and `prophet`.
 Install the latest versions for all.